cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 I. Add Your Secret Credentials To Your New Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Github Actions workflows in your new repository depend on several workflow secrets including two sets of AWS IAM keypairs, one for CI workflows and another for the AWS Simple Email Service.
+The Github Actions workflows in your new repository will depend on several workflow secrets including two sets of AWS IAM keypairs, one for CI workflows and another for the AWS Simple Email Service.
 Additionally, they require a Github Personal Access Token (PAT) for a Github user account with all requisite privileges in your new repository as well as any other repositories that are cloned during any of the build / installation pipelines.

 .. image:: doc/repository-secrets.png